developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to perform control whether Doze Mode is globally used on the device.

-- When the value ***Off*** is chosen, the device will never enter Doze Mode for any applications.
+- When the value ***Off*** is chosen, the device never enters Doze Mode for any application.

-- When the value ***On*** is chosen, the device will will enter Doze Mode for various applications based on the normal Android rules for Doze Mode.
+- When the value ***On*** is chosen, the device enters Doze Mode for various applications based on the normal Android rules for Doze Mode.